jfranciscosousa/jfranciscosousa.com/src/content/blog/validating-environment-variables-with-zod.md

 ## Handling a bad schema

-If our environment does not match our schema, we may receive cryptic errors when running our application.
+If our environment doesn't match our defined schema, our application could crash during runtime.
+Some frameworks and libraries might actually crash when running the app server itself, which is good, but others might crash during runtime.
 To prevent this, it is a good practice to validate the schema before running our application.

 First, we need to find a way to extract issues from our schema, as it will be useful when running the validation script.